-According to the U.S. Wall Ball Association, beach-goers in the 1930s passed time by hitting a bald tennis ball against the sides of wooden jetties, inspiring the New York Parks Department to place community handball courts in city parks.
-Today, the game of wall ball is a professional sport played at athletic centers across the country.
-Dmitry Druzhinsky, co-founder of MatchPoint NYC, a premier Brooklyn-based health and fitness complex, was recently accompanied by politicians for the annual Pro Wall Ball Tournament.
-This large competition – billed as the “Battle of the Boroughs,” – raises awareness of public health and youth empowerment in the area, with the winning team awarded a trophy and bragging rights.
+According to the U.S. Wall Ball Association, back in the 1930s individuals at the beaches hit a bald tennis ball against the walls of wooden docks.
+This created interest in the New York Parks Department to make public handball courts in city parks.
+Today, the game is a professional sport usually known as Wall Ball and is played at sport centers across the country.
+Dmitry Druzhinsky, co-founder of MatchPoint NYC, a leading health and fitness complex in Brooklyn, was recently joined by leading lawmakers for the Pro Wall Ball Tournament.
+The annual remarkable competition known as “Battle of the Boroughs,” enlightens people about the topics of public health and youth empowerment.
+The winning team was given a trophy and a year of bragging rights.

 A luxurious rec center for professional athletes and regular New Yorkers is rapidly becoming a global destination for tennis, swimming, basketball, gymnastics, martial arts and more.
 With members and guests experiencing the high number of activities available, famous professional athletes are utilizing the facilities during their training sessions.
 From stars, special occasions, and fundraisers, an abundance of sporting events are coming to MatchPoint NYC.
 The size and versatility of the luxury recreation facility allows for convenience and expert competitions, including the proper regulation sized quarters for accurate results.
 Co-founder of Brooklyn’s premier rec center, Dmitry Druzhinsky is honored about the activities and sporting events he is hosting at MatchPoint NYC.